 That is clear, if we preserve that which Satan makes use of in the exercise of his power; so far we remain under that power.
 This is so plain that the proposition demonstrates itself.

 That nevertheless is not a sufficient answer.
 The anonymous author may answer, and does answer in fact in one place: I wish to keep nothing.
 The Church has not kept the scriptural system.
 The clergy is of the devil.
 I want none of it.
 I want to re-establish elders, such as they were at first.
-I, for my part, want to begin anew the Church at Geneva, on the primitive footing.|
+I, for my part, want to begin anew the Church at Geneva, on the primitive footing¦.

 One can answer, Your elders will be always the clergy.
 One can answer also, God has given you no mission for that; an answer which we must justify, as to the first point.
 As to the second, it is for the anonymous author to produce his title and to prove his mission, or that of those who have undertaken that work.
 If they do not gather with Christ, they scatter.